FluffyMoses/BeReSo/README.md

 ### Clients

 <ul>
-  <li>Webbrowser: BeReSo should work with all modern webbrowsers, just open the url the index.php.</li>
+  <li>Webbrowser: BeReSo should work with all modern webbrowsers, just open the url with index.php.</li>

-  <li>IOS webapp "installation":
+  <li>IOS webapp installation:
     <ul>
       <li>Open Safari on IOS (iPhone or iPad), open the share menu and add to homescreen.
 An icon is created on your homescreen and the app launches in fullscreen mode.</li>
     </ul>